XinyuanLiao/AttnPINN-for-RUL-Estimation/README.md

 * torch==1.11.0
 * torchsummary==1.5.1

-If you want to install the required environments one by one:thinking:, you can copy the following codes:
+If you want to install the required environments one by one, you can copy the following codes:
 ```
 pip install matplotlib==3.3.2
 pip install numpy==1.21.6